develprr/metamatic-blog/_posts/2023-05-27-practical-and-event-driven.markdown

 Okay, now, this was the prelude.
 So let me get practical and describe the simplest possible solution to implement an event-driven application.

-## Going event driven easy, cheap and effectively
+## Going event driven easy and cheap

 Now, let's say that we need an event driven web application.
 Every time there's change in database, the change should immediately be reflected to the UI.